The Best Mobile Carrier for You: Verizon, AT&T, T-Mobile, or Sprint?

 Buying your first phone in the US?
 Looking to switch carriers?
 Want to know which phone carrier is the best?
 The number of options available may seem overwhelming, but looks can be deceiving.

 In actuality, there are only really four nationwide networks to pick from: Verizon Wireless, AT&T, T-Mobile, and Sprint.

 Here’s what you need to know to pick the best phone carrier in the US for you.

 Verizon Wireless: The Nation’s Largest Carrier

-Verizon Wireless is the largest cell phone carrier in the United States.
+Verizon Wireless is the phone carrier with the largest network in the US.
 It has the most subscribers, and it covers the largest land area.
 In many rural parts of the country, this network is your only option.

 If you’re traveling abroad, Verizon may empty out your bank account.
 The company currently charges $5 a day for trips to Canada or Mexico and $10 a day to other countries.
 That’s in addition to your existing monthly bill.

 AT&T is the second-largest phone carrier in the US, both in subscribers and coverage.
 While its reach isn’t as broad as Verizon’s, the network still does a good job of serving many smaller towns and rural counties.

 AT&T’s prices are comparable to Verizon, though slightly lower.
 On the other hand, the carrier’s prepaid plans are very competitive compared not only to Verizon but Sprint and T-Mobile as well.